 Don’t wait for mentor in order to grow or learn.
-Do something cool.
+Do something.
 Do a project and ask/tell people about it.
-Jennifer Dewalt did 180 websites in 180 days and I admire the shit out of her for that.
+Jennifer Dewalt did 180 websites in 180 days and I admire the hell out of her for that.
 That tenacity!

 When you have a project, it almost becomes an asset that speaks for you, and opens people up to mentoring you.

 Sometimes, the most obvious thing to do is the hardest thing.
-Following up is one of them.
+Following up is one of these things.

-- flatters the mentor (“I took your advice, did X, got this good Y result”)
+- lightly flatter the mentor (“I took your advice, did X, got this good Y result”)

-This is like getting fan mail.
 Everybody loves fan mail.
+This is like sending your mentor fan mail.
 Here’s an example:

 “Hey John, I read that article you wrote about animations in design.
 It’s super useful for the app I’m working on!